The Balmar Smartgauge

 For simple SOC predictions you may want to consider a product like the Balmar Smartgauge.
 The Smartgauge uses no shunt because and is a shunt-less design.
 This means there are no large gauge battery lugs to crimp, no large gauge jumper wires to make up, and there is no complicated programing beyond selecting the battery type.
 This makes the Balmar Smartgauge a DIY’s dream battery monitor.
 Its easy, simple, never needs programing and stays accurate despite temperature, battery age/condition etc..
 It actually gets more accurate the longer it stays connected to the bank with its learning algorithm.
 The weakness of the Smartgauge is its lack of Ah’s consumed or current data.
 For most boaters though SOC & voltage is often enough.

-Watch out boys & girls there is a new Sheriff in town and his aim is better than the old Sheriff..
+There’s a new Sheriff in town and his aim, and ability to hit closer to the center of the target, is better than the old Sheriff..

-Seriously, the Smart Gauge is a pretty amazing tool.
+The Smartgauge is actually a pretty amazing tool for SoC.
 I am a die hard skeptic, go figure, so when new toys like this come along I need to see, touch, poke, prod, test and put them through the paces.
 I need to see things for myself not what the marketing guy intended for me to see.

 Here is is showing the bank at 92% SOC.
 In the mindset of keep it simple voltage is displayed in 0.05V increments and SOC, displayed as “C”, from 0-100%.
 That is all it does, see, simple.

-Site Plug: In order to fund Marine How To there are certain products I use personally or install for paying customers that I choose to share with my readers in the Marine How To Web Store.
-I sell these hand-full of products at the most competitive prices I can in order to re-invest into this site to keep the content free.
+Site Plug: In order to fund Marine How To there are certain products I use personally or we install for paying customers that I choose to share with our readers in the Marine How To Web Store.
+I sell these products at the most competitive prices we can in order to re-invest into this site to keep the content free.
 The Balmar Smartgauge is one of those products.
 If you think you want a Smartgauge please support Marine How To and purchase it from the Marine How To Web Store.

 “But RC how does it work?”

 You’ve got me..?
-I have no idea how it works, at least at the programing/algorithm level (proprietary stuff), but it is reportedly designed to track voltage.
+I have no idea how it actually works, at least at the detail level programing/algorithm level (proprietary stuff), but it is designed to track voltage in a very unique manner and then compare these readings to an internal database and other measures to keep it on-point.
 Many internet posters have assumed, posited and suggested, that it checks internal resistance and pulses across the battery etc..
-It may, but I have not seen evidence of this on the power / volt sensing wires, even with an Oscilloscope.
-If I had a tracking o-scope I may have seen something but I don’t.
+It may actually do this.
+In our lab I’ve have not seen evidence of this on the power / volt sensing wires, even with an Oscilloscope.
+However the oscilloscope we have is not a tracking or data-logging version.
+If it only pulsed the battery once or twice per day we would have missed it unless glued to the screen for hours.

-How it actually does this is as closely a guarded a secret as the Frosted Flakes recipe that Tony the Tiger protects.
+How the Smartgauge actually does what it does, at the detail level, is as closely a guarded a secret as the Frosted Flakes recipe that Tony the Tiger protects.

 QUOTE = EnerSys White Paper